Status

 As of 2022, about 12% of children in Finland lived in poverty.
 Many of these families face not only a lack of money but also stress, low confidence in managing finances, and limited access to financial guidance.
 This study aims to support these families by improving their financial skills and well-being through a practical and research-based program.

-The FinSoc intervention is being offered through public well-being services and private social service providers.
-The program was developed and is being implemented by an interdisciplinary research team with strong expertise in financial social work, social policy, and mental health.
+The FinSoc program is offered through public and private social service providers.
+It was developed and is being implemented by an interdisciplinary team with expertise in financial social work, social policy, and mental health.

 Enrollment